May 31st is International No Tobacco Day. Fight smoking positively

 Purpose of the action

-These days, events are held, the purpose of which is to reduce the growth in the popularity of tobacco products.
-The promotion of the fight against nicotine disease covers an increasing number of different areas and segments of the population.
-To do this, medical specialists participate in the action, who conduct explanatory lectures on the benefits of refusing to use cigarettes.
+On these days, events are held whose goal is to reduce the growth in popularity of tobacco products.
+Propaganda against nicotine disease covers an increasing number of different areas and segments of the population.
+To achieve this, medical specialists participate in the campaign and give explanatory lectures on the benefits of quitting cigarettes.
 In addition, various scientists speak, talking about the effect tobacco has on the human body.
 The benefits of quitting cigarettes are as follows:

 • increase in tone;